How to Choose Self-hosted Git Source Control for your Organization in 2022

 While it may seem like there are a lot of options for self-hosted Git Source Control, there are really just a few suitable choices.

 Before picking a source control server, you’ll first need to decide if you want to use a “monolithic development platform” that has Git repositories as a feature.
 These all-in-one solutions may feel bloated if you don’t use the other features, and they will be more complex to maintain.

 If you want to use a monolith, then go with GitLab CE.

 however, if you’d like to have a self-hosted Git server as part of your software toolchain, then go with Gitea.

-Gitea is great option for self-managed Git source control because it’s focused on just that: a single, easy-to-manage Git source control server.
-It’s rapidly growing in popularity as a result of this, and will continue to improve as the community grows.
+Gitea is a great option for self-managed Git source control because it’s focused on just that: a single, easy-to-manage Git source control server.
+It’s rapidly growing in popularity as a result of this and will continue to improve as the community grows.